jjdelvalle/gradcafe_analysis/README.md

 `python scrape_site.py computer science 257`

-Then you will have to edit the `ParseHTML.ipynb` to fit your needs.
+Then you will have to edit the `ParseHTML.ipynb` notebook to fit your needs.
 Most of the work is done, you just have to specify program names and degrees and other details specific to your field.

 Finally, use the `GradAnalysis.ipynb` notebook to generate stats for a specific school and/or program: